miroapp/app-examples/examples/3rd-party-oauth-login/README.md

    http://localhost:3000
    ```
 3. Go into `src/backend` and fill in the `.sample.env` file with your OAuthURL, clientId, and clientSecret and
    rename it to `.env` and then save the file.
+For me, I had to go into my Slack App settings -> Manage Distribution and then check all the boxes, and then I was able to find the "Sharable URL" that I used as my "redirectURL".
+Also this likely requires the app to have some scopes, so you would have to add that in the OAuth and permission page of the app settings.
 4. Run `npm install` in the `backend` directory.
 5. Run `node app.js` in the `backend` directory.
 6. If you need to use something like NGrok for your redirectURL (I had to do